benjivm/basic-composer-example/README.md

-This example project shows how to install Composer locally and consume an example REST API with the [Guzzle](https://github.com/guzzle/guzzle) client.
+This example project shows how to install Composer locally and consume an example REST API with the [Guzzle](https://github.com/guzzle/guzzle) client and render the response with [Blade](https://github.com/EFTEC/BladeOne).
 You need to have PHP installed for this to work.

 Here's what you need to do: